 - Swollen lymph glands in the neck

-- Swollen lymph nodes in the front of neck.
+- Swollen lymph nodes in the front of the neck.

 - Tiny red spots (petechiae) on the roof of the mouth.